smagurauskas/software-engineering/README.md

 Software Engineering lecture material.

-Material is in Jupyter Notebook format `ipynb`, because it allows to blend formatted code with the executable code. `ipynb` itself is a `json` format document, which is best read in an editor with dedicated support.
+Material is based on Polyglot notebooks is in Jupyter Notebook format `ipynb`.
+It allows to blend formatted text with the executable code. `ipynb` itself is a `json` format document, which is best read in an editor with dedicated support.
 Recommendation is to use VS Code with a few extensions as described in the section.
+Read more about this here https://github.com/dotnet/interactive/blob/main/docs/FAQ.md.

 ## Notebook usage